SorinoSSK/VFlowTech-Doc/content/apps/cockpit/reatime-history-settings/index.md

 User can update these settings with the help of action as shown below.
 {{< img-simple src="history-icon.png" alt="MADS login page" class="border-0 rounded-circle" >}}<br/>

 After clicking on the icon, Realtime Historical settings model will be opened.
-This is used when user want to view the realtime data with the help of widgets.
+This is used when user want to view/change the Realtime/Historical data settings of the enire panel.
 {{< img-simple src="history-model.png" alt="MADS login page" class="border-0 rounded-circle" >}}

 ### Realtime settings